Skip to main content

 Fifth, the date by which the tenant must vacate must be clearly stated — this is the end date of the current lease term (or later).
 The lessor cannot require the tenant to vacate before the end of the lease term.

-Sixth, the method of delivery must be appropriate to ensure legal service: registered mail, bailiff, personal delivery with acknowledgment, or email with read receipt.
+Sixth, the method of delivery must be appropriate to confirm legal service: registered mail, bailiff, personal delivery with acknowledgment, or email with read receipt.
 The date of delivery or service is critical for calculating the tenant's one-month contest period under CCQ art.
 1945.

 Seventh, the notice must include mandatory information about the tenant's rights: specifically, the right to contest the notice before the TAL within one month of receipt (CCQ art.
 1945), and the contact information for the TAL.
 This information is required by law and its omission may affect the validity of the notice.